ChikaFranciscaChidimma/PRODIGY_DS_01/README.md

 Create compelling visual representations of population data.
 Analyze trends in demographics using statistical insights.
 Utilize real-world data from the World Bank Population Dataset.

 📊 Visualizations
-This project leverages bar charts and histograms to highlight key population patterns:
+This project leverages bar charts, histograms and heatmap to highlight key population patterns:

 Bar Charts – Compare categorical variables like gender distribution.
 Histograms – Display the distribution of continuous variables like age.